yc7z/ml-privacy-exp/README.md

 We included implementations of the private SGD algorithm in OPACUS as well as the Functorch library that comes with PyTorch 1.12.

+We also include the implementation of DP-SGD with Jax, which was initially found from https://github.com/google/jax/blob/main/examples/differentially_private_sgd.py, with some of our modification

 ## Requirements
 Install PyTorch, Torchvision, Opacus, and TensorFlow Privacy.